Last update 18 August 2023Diplomatic missions

 Republic of Namibia

-The Republic of Bulgaria has no embassy in Windhoek.
-For any consular issues, all Bulgarian citizens (staying either short-term or long-term) in Namibia, can refer to the Bulgarian Embassy in Pretoria, Republic of South Africa.
+The Republic of Bulgaria does not have an embassy in Windhoek.
+Bulgarian citizens residing in Namibia on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.

 Fax: +27 12 342 37 21